amwalding/ipv6-ref/README.md

   * [IPv6 addresses & domains Research/Investigation](https://github.com/amwalding/ipv6-ref/blob/main/README.md#magipv6-addresses--domains-researchinvestigation)<br />
   * [Domain Name System and Autonomous System Research/Investigation](https://github.com/amwalding/ipv6-ref/blob/main/README.md#magdomain-name-system-and-autonomous-system-researchinvestigation)<br />

-## :link:Links to My Main Web Sites
+## :link:Links to My Main Web Sites/IPv6 Repos
 * The main CellStream, Inc. Web Site with tons of articles and how to's: https://www.cellstream.com
 * The Online School of Network Sciences: https://www.netscionline.com (create a freee user account - lots of free References and more)
+* My IPv6 Extension Header PCAPs can be found here: https://github.com/amwalding/IPv6_Extension_Header_PCAPs

 ## :page_with_curl:IPv6 Standards and RFCs
 I have a ZIP file in the repo called IPv6 RFCs.zip that contains all the RFC's.
 I update it from time to time.
 Essentially it is a complete library of the IPv6 related RFC's in TXT format in one place to save time.